IAG may look to buy stake in American Airlines

-LONDON (Reuters) - British Airways parent International Airlines Group IAG.L may consider taking a stake in its oneworld alliance partner American Airlines, a move that could block any takeover of American by IAG rival Delta (DAL.N).
+LONDON (Reuters) - British Airways parent International Airlines Group (IAG) (ICAG.L) may consider taking a stake in its oneworld alliance partner American Airlines, a move that could block any takeover of American by IAG rival Delta (DAL.N).

 “We would consider taking a stake in American Airlines if that is something that American would welcome,” an IAG spokeswoman said on Sunday.